-The Niskayuna Community Foundation (NCF) is proud to be celebrating our 15th anniversary.
-To commemorate this milestone we will be hosting a community-wide day of service on September 26, 2015.
-We invite you to join us for this anniversary event, support wonderful local causes, and join in on all of the fun!
+The Niskayuna Community Foundation (NCF) is proud to celebrate our 15th anniversary by hosting a community-wide day of service and celebration on September 26, 2015.
+We invite you to support wonderful local organizations and join in the fun!

 The Niskayuna Community Foundation enhances the quality of life in the Niskayuna town and school district through organized philanthropy.
 The Niskayuna Community Foundation: